woutergins/satlas/doc/source/tutorials/randomwalk.rst

 random walk judges the quality of each random step.
-This results in an important distinction, namely that **the analytical method might not converge**, while the random walk might get into a region where there is no difference between random steps, and will there explore the entire region, instead of being confined to the best fitting area.
+This results in an important distinction, namely that **the analytical method might not converge**, while the random walk might get into a region where there is no difference between random steps, and **will therefore explore the entire region**, instead of being confined to the best fitting area.
 Both options have their pros, cons and gotchas, and care needs to be taken in selecting which method is to be used.